 The holidays are a stressful time for salespeople, but much of that pressure is self-imposed.
 The problem stems from salespeople using the same strategies to close business in December that they use to close business in July.
 End-of-year selling requires a different approach.

-Here are three ways to sell differently this holiday season.
+Here are six ways to sell differently this holiday season.
 Employ these tactics now, and you might be able to enjoy New Years for the first time in your sales career.

 Any concessions (whether pricing or terms) should expire on December 10th instead of December 31st.
 This forces negotiations to take place before stakeholders in Procurement and Legal are out of the office -- something your well-meaning prospect might not have considered.